pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Event store
 -----------

-To support different kinds of sequences, and to allow for different schemas for storing events, the event store has been factored to use a "sequenced item mapper" to map domain events to sequenced items, and an "active record strategy" to write sequenced items into a database table.
-The details have been made explicit so they can be easily replaced.
+To support different kinds of sequences in the domain model, and to allow for different database schemas, the library has an event store that uses a "sequenced item mapper" for mapping domain events to "sequenced items" - this library's archetype persistence model for storing events.
 The sequenced item mapper derives the values of sequenced item fields from the attributes of domain events.

-The active record strategy uses an active record class to access rows in a database table.
-Hence you you could vary the field types and indexes used in the database table by passing in an alternative active record class.
-You can use alternative field names in the database table by using an alternative sequenced item class, along with a suitable active record class, reusing the sequenced item mapper and the active record strategy.
+The event store then uses an "active record strategy" to persist the sequenced items into a particular database management system.
+The active record strategy uses an active record class to manipulate records in particular database table.

+Hence you can use a different database table by substituting an alternative active record class.
+You can use a different database management system by substituting an alternative active record strategy.
+The persistence model can also be changed by substituting an alternative sequenced item type.
-You can extend or replace the persistence model by extending the sequenced item mapper and sequenced item class, and using them along with a suitable active record class.
-A new database system or service can be adapted with a new active record strategy.

-In the code below, the args ``sequence_id_attr_name`` and ``position_attr_name`` inform the sequenced item mapper which domain event attributes should be used for the sequence ID and position fields of a sequenced item.
-It isn't necessary to provide the ``sequence_id_attr_name`` arg, if the name of the domain event attribute holding the sequence ID value is equal to the name of the first field of the sequenced item class - for example if both are called 'originator_id', or 'aggregate_id'.
-Similarly, it isn't necessary to provide a value for the ``position_attr_name`` arg, if the name of the domain event attribute which indicates the position of the event in a sequence is equal to the name of the second field of the sequence item class - for example if both are called 'originator_version', or 'aggregate_version'.

 .. code:: python